evereux/pycatia/README.rst

 Usage
 -----

-See the introduction_ and examples_ provided via the documentation link.
+See the introduction_,  examples_ and user_scripts_ for a good over view on how to use pycatia.

 Links